plorentzos/Predictions-of-Car-Prices-Using-Linear-and-Machine-Learning-Models/README.md

 Overall, the results show clearly that GBM is the best model to predict car prices with the given dataset.

 ## How to Run
+The set up instructions below were tested on Windows 11.
+The project should also run on Linux and macOS but some of the steps may differ.
+If you are using Linux or macOS adapt the commands accordingly.

 1. Make sure you have Python 3.9+ installed in your personal computer.
 You can download it from: https://www.python.org/downloads/.
 Then make sure the minimum required version of Python is installed by typing in your terminal:
    ```bash
    python --version